-4.10.5 CHARMM
+4.10.4 CHARMM

-As of version 4.5, GROMACS supports the CHARMM27 force field for proteins [116, 117], lipids [118] and nucleic acids [119].
-The protein parameters (and to some extent the lipid and nucleic acid parameters) were thoroughly tested - both by comparing potential energies between the port and the standard parameter set in the CHARMM molecular simulation package, as well by how the protein force field behaves together with GROMACS-specific techniques such as virtual sites (enabling long time steps) and a fast implicit solvent recently implemented [72] - and the details and results are presented in the paper by Bjelkmar et al. [120].
+GROMACS supports the CHARMM force field for proteins [116, 117], lipids [118] and nucleic acids [119, 120].
+The protein parameters (and to some extent the lipid and nucleic acid parameters) were thoroughly tested - both by comparing potential energies between the port and the standard parameter set in the CHARMM molecular simulation package, as well by how the protein force field behaves together with GROMACS-specific techniques such as virtual sites (enabling long time steps) and a fast implicit solvent recently implemented [73] - and the details and results are presented in the paper by Bjelkmar et al. [121].
 The nucleic acid parameters, as well as the ones for HEME, were converted and tested by Michel Cuendet.

 When selecting the CHARMM force field in pdb2gmx the default option is to use CMAP (for torsional correction map).
 To exclude CMAP, use -nocmap.
-The basic form of the CMAP term implemented in GROMACS is a function of the φ and ψ backbone torsion angles.
-This term is defined in the .rtp file by a [cmap] statement at the end of each residue supporting CMAP.
+The basic form of the CMAP term implemented in GROMACS is a function of the $\phi$ and $\psi$ backbone torsion angles.
+This term is defined in the .rtp file by a [ cmap ] statement at the end of each residue supporting CMAP.
 The following five atom names define the two torsional angles.
-Atoms 1-4 define φ , and atoms 2-5 define ψ .
+Atoms 1-4 define $\phi$ , and atoms 2-5 define $\psi$ .
 The corresponding atom types are then matched to the correct CMAP type in the cmap.itp file that contains the correction maps.